biocorecrg/CoursesCRG_Containers_Nextflow_May_2021/README.md

 The course will be fully virtual via the Zoom platform.

 Trainees will work in a dedicated AWS Cloud9 environment.

+The course is designed for absolute beginners who want to start using containers and Nextflow pipelines.

 ### Learning objectives